Adam Edelman: Biography

 Adam Edelman was born in Boston, Massachusetts, and grew up in Brookline, Massachusetts.
-He was raised in a Zionist, Modern Orthodox home by parents Cheryl (a lawyer) and Elazer Edelman (a biomedical engineer, physician, professor, and inventor).
+He was raised in a Zionist Modern Orthodox Jewish home by parents Cheryl (a lawyer) and Elazer Edelman (a biomedical engineer, physician, professor, and inventor).
 He is the middle of three boys.
-His elder brother is comedian Alex Edelman who helped found Off the Wall Comedy in Jerusalem.
+His older brother is comedian Alex Edelman who helped found Off the Wall Comedy in Jerusalem.

 Edelman graduated from the Massachusetts Institute of Technology in 2014 with a degree in mechanical engineering.
 He was a member of the MIT Men's hockey team and a staff editorial columnist for the MIT newspaper, The Tech.
 MIT President Rafael Reif's 2018 commencement address used Edelman's Olympic journey as a basis of his message to the graduating class.

 Edelman immigrated to Israel in 2016 and trained at Wingate Institute.
 He is a dual American-Israeli citizen.
 He is an MBA candidate at the Yale School of Management.

 Edelman is nicknamed the "Hebrew Hammer," a reference to the title character in the 2003 American comedy film The Hebrew Hammer.

 Edelman has said he is a supporter of anti-bullying and mental health initiatives, and that his motivation for continuing in sport is largely a desire "to use my Olympic journey as a platform to promote further Jewish and Israeli involvement in sport."
 He was named a 2021 European Forbes 30 Under 30 in the Sports and Games category for his efforts of using his platform to campaign against bullying and increase LGBTQ participation in sport.